alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 ### High-level instructions

 1) **Upload/pin token metadata through a decentralized service**.
 We used IPFS and Filecoin in this repo via NFT.storage; Arweave is another popular solution.
 2) **Adjust and/or update the smart contracts for your project's needs**.
 If you're just looking to test deployment, you can use the contracts in this repo as-is and experiment using the ParkPics metadata and images.
-Otherwise, adapt the contracts as you see fit for your project.
+Otherwise, adapt the contracts as desired for your project.
 3) **Deploy your contract to a testnet, then mainnet for any EVM blockchain**.
-We'll explain steps for Remix (easiest) and Hardhat (most robust), but you can also use Truffle (java-based) or Brownie (python-based) for deployment.
+We include steps for Remix (easiest) and Hardhat (most robust), but you can also use Truffle (java-based) or Brownie (python-based) for deployment.
 You can also mint at this stage through a script, limited to about 150 NFTs per command.
 We'll also show steps for minting via the block explorer write functions.
 4) **Verify your contract on the applicable block explorer**.
-We'll show you how to verify contracts using HardHat, one easy option for verification.
+We'll show you how to verify contracts using HardHat, one easy option.
 5) **Import your contract to OpenSea**.
 Once your contract is deployed and verified, you can quickly import to OpenSea via [Get Listed](https://opensea.io/get-listed).
 You just need the contract address, which you can copy from the block explorer.
-You'll also need to sign into OpenSea with the contract's owner address before adjusting collection information.
+You'll also need to be signed into OpenSea with the contract's owner address before adjusting collection information.

 ## 1. Pin/upload token metadata

 ### NFT metadata overview

-If you're in this repo, we assume you understand the basics of NFTs and decentralized metadata/image storage.
-If you're new to the space or looking for a refresh, we recommend these tutorials from ProtoSchool: [Content Addressing](https://proto.school/content-addressing) and [Anatomy of a CID](https://proto.school/anatomy-of-a-cid).
+If you're in this repo, we assume you understand the basics of NFTs and metadata/image pinning/storage.
+If you're new to content addressing, we recommend these tutorials from ProtoSchool: [Content Addressing](https://proto.school/content-addressing) and [Anatomy of a CID](https://proto.school/anatomy-of-a-cid).

-At a high-level, an NFT is simply a ledger entry indicating ownership of a specific token ID within a smart contract (or program that runs on blockchain).
-That smart contract then points to metadata (generally JSON format) and/or an image for each token ID via a link or pin.
+At a high-level, an NFT is simply a ledger entry within a smart contract (or program that runs on blockchain) that allocates ownership of a specific token ID.
+That smart contract then points to metadata via a `uri` function ([Uniform Resource Indicator](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)), generally in JSON format, and/or an image for each token ID via a link/pin.

 That link could be as simple as a website URL where the data is stored, but then the NFT would be vulnerable to changes made by the domain owner.
-Occasionally, NFT collections include metadata on-chain, but generally storing metadata on the blockchains themselves is prohibitively expensive.

 To ensure the NFT doesn't change over time (unless change is a desired feature), projects generally use content addressing and decentralized file storage.
 One common combination is [IPFS and Filecoin](https://docs.filecoin.io/about-filecoin/ipfs-and-filecoin/); another is [Arweave](https://www.arweave.org/).

-### Some metadata details

-[TBU]

-Learn more from OpenSea about token metadata standards [here](https://docs.opensea.io/docs/metadata-standards).
+Occasionally, NFT collections include metadata on-chain, but generally storing metadata on blockchains is prohibitively expensive, versus a solution like IPFS/Filecoin.

+If you're new to NFT metadata standards, we recommend these guides from [OpenSea](https://docs.opensea.io/docs/metadata-standards) and [NFT School](http://nftschool.dev.ipns.localhost:8080/reference/metadata-schemas/).

+And if you're interested in a python script to convert a CSV file to token JSONs, stay tuned for a follow-up repo.

-### Recommended tools
+### Recommended tools for pin/upload

 For this repo, we used IPFS and Filecoin via two easy tools:
 1) **[IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/)**: Convert token-level images (likely PNGs) and metadata (JSONs) into CARs.
 You'll need to upload the images first, so you can use the images' CAR in the token JSONs.
 2) **[NFT.Storage for upload](https://nft.storage/)**: Upload CARs to IPFS and Filecoin servers for decentralized pinning and storage, respectively.

 This [IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/) returns a Content-Addressed Archive (CAR file) with a unique Content Identifier (CID) based on the files uploaded.
-You can use this tool for your token-level metadata (individual JSONs for each token) and token images.
-For instance, the two ParkPics CARs include (1) JSONs numbered `1.json` to `14.json` with each token's metadata (park, feature, type, image URI, etc.), and (2) PNGs numbered `1.png` to `14.png` with the park pictures themselves.
+You can use this tool for your token-level metadata (individual JSONs for each token) and images.
+For instance, the two ParkPics CARs consist of (1) JSONs numbered `1.json` to `14.json` containing each token's metadata (park, feature, type, image URI, etc.), and (2) PNGs numbered `1.png` to `14.png` with the park pictures themselves.

 For this smart contract's `uri` function to work, token metadata needs to be stored in a CAR with directory file names that match each token's ID.
 For instance, token two's metadata should be stored as `2.json` within the CAR.

-After uploading the token-level metadata, you'll be able to download the CAR for that data.
-Reminder: Start with the images, pins for which need to be added to the JSON files before you can generate the metadata CAR.
+After uploading the token-level metadata and images (separately), you'll be able to download each CAR file.

+Reminder: Start with the images, because image pins need to be added to the JSON files before you can generate the metadata CAR.

 <img width="740" alt="image" src="https://user-images.githubusercontent.com/36116381/149631861-9a75babf-c590-4b1e-a8a8-16c124cbce71.png">

-Next, you can use [NFT.Storage](https://nft.storage/), a free service provided by Protocol Labs, to upload your image and metadata CARs to Filecoin and IPFS servers.
+Once you have the image and metadata CARs, you can use [NFT.Storage](https://nft.storage/), a free service provided by Protocol Labs, to upload those CARs to Filecoin and IPFS servers (see below).

 <img width="865" alt="image" src="https://user-images.githubusercontent.com/36116381/149632270-4cd49ffc-1955-4d94-9de9-53ebfc6de2bc.png">

-After upload, you'll be able to view your metadata via the IPFS pins.
-There may be a slight delay, so give the network at least a few minutes to process your uploads before trying to retrieve.
+After uploading via NFT.Storage, you'll be able to view your metadata via the IPFS pins.
+There may be a slight delay, so give the network at least a few minutes to process your CAR uploads before trying to retrieve files.

 Using [Brave](https://brave.com/), a browser that natively integrates IPFS, you can access IPFS via `ipfs://<CAR pin>/<file>`.
 For instance, ParkPics token one metadata is available via `ipfs://bafybeigpo7cmcfkicsee3redrzcwzqsnywvyjehvam4mim3v7ng65titby/1.json` in Brave.
 Using a web browser without IPFS integrated, you can access the same metadata via `https://bafybeigpo7cmcfkicsee3redrzcwzqsnywvyjehvam4mim3v7ng65titby.ipfs.dweb.link/1.json`.

 <img width="952" alt="image" src="https://user-images.githubusercontent.com/36116381/149633191-acb52033-5d92-4a0e-9371-18f82fc74969.png">

-Then, using the same retrieval approach in Brave, you can access the token's image via `ipfs://bafybeiatmiig6ylhha5p7o7bxvqutfitv6k2n5ghche4r22tgkmoz6gu5u/1.png`, as provided in the JSON's `image` field.
+Then, using the same retrieval approach in Brave, you can access the token's image via `ipfs://bafybeiatmiig6ylhha5p7o7bxvqutfitv6k2n5ghche4r22tgkmoz6gu5u/1.png`, as provided in the JSON's `image` field (see above).

 <img width="959" alt="image" src="https://user-images.githubusercontent.com/36116381/149633212-f3dde4f9-e377-429b-90e3-edb7eb1840c2.png">

-To display NFT images and metadata, services like OpenSea retrieve that data following these same steps, albeit less manually.
+To display images and metadata for NFTs, services like OpenSea retrieve and cache that data following these same steps, albeit less manually.

+Note: There are many other ways to pin/upload metadata and images to IPFS and Arweave.
+And to the extent you don't want to use CARs, you'll need to adjust the smart contracts' `uri` function and `PermanentURI` events accordingly.

 ## 2. Create smart contracts